pplavetzki/fabric-samples/commercial-paper/organization/magnetocorp/watcher/README.md

 1. Listen on the channel
 2. Listen on the network
-3. Listen for chaincode events
+3. Listen for contract events